 Five Minutes with Niek Roozen, the landscape architect helping to create Floriade 2022

-With a year to go before the gates to the international horticultural exhibition Floriade Expo 2022 open in Almere - Amsterdam, we talked to the landscape architect Niek Roozen about planting 2,500 trees, alphabetical perennials and his pioneering green city philosophy.
+The gates to the international horticultural exhibition Floriade Expo 2022 open in Almere - Amsterdam, will open in April.
+We talked to the landscape architect Niek Roozen about planting 2,500 trees, alphabetical perennials and his pioneering green city philosophy.

 NR: I am responsible, along with some others, for the total green structure of Floriade.
 That means both the new green elements such as the arboretum with its 2,500 trees, and the existing nature.
 It is very important that we take advantage of the green that is already there.
 We are also involved with the some of the exhibitions, including one called ‘Green City Storytelling,’ which aims to help visitors understand what we mean when we say we are ‘building a green city’.